 Weathering a downturn, according to our entrepreneurs, relies on three key factors: reliability, reputation and resilience.

 ‘You need to have the right reputation.
-Get up and talk to people, give the right impression – they’ll remember you and you’ll secure your next job.’ – Paul
+Talk to people, give the right impression – they’ll remember you and you’ll secure your next job.’ – Paul

-‘Aim to be the last one out the door, reliably be supportive and go the extra mile.
+‘Aim to be the last one logging off, reliably be supportive and go the extra mile.
 When your contract ends, always end on a high.
 You’ll remain in the job for the longest and be the first to be invited back.’ – Matt

 Ensuring you are known as a reliable individual and maintaining a strong reputation are key provisions for any contractor; however, they are fundamentally important in times of instability.
 A good reputation will help to ensure that you are remembered and recommended by your past clients.